Anti Social Behaviour, Hate Crimes and Domestic Abuse

 Mediation

-In certain cases of anti-social behaviour and neighbour disputes, Cannock Chase Council will use an independent from the Council mediation service to empower people to work together to resolve their problems.
+In certain cases of Anti-Social Behaviour and neighbour disputes, Cannock Chase Council will use an independent from the Council mediation service to empower people to work together to resolve their problems.
 Solutions are offered by the parties themselves, enabling them to remain in control of any outcomes.
 Resolutions are only created if all parties are in full agreement.
 Agreements made are not legally binding, however, parties are more likely to adhere to them because they have created them themselves.

 Mediation is most likely to work in the earlier stages of a case; however mediation can still be effective in older cases.
 Mediation should not be regarded as a last resort when all else has failed, an informed decision should be made on a case by case basis.